VBoschMatas/Zork/README.md

 Main, globals and general object structure are similar to the base code.

 This version of Zork has 11 rooms, various creatures and items, consumables, new ways of blocking paths and quests.
+The quests consist about some simple messages  depending if they are completed or not, some name of an item the quest deliverer wants and a reward.
+If you give the NPC the right object this last one will disappear from your inventory and a reward will be placed there instead.
+There is also an option to make a quest of type "main", and once it is completed the game ends with a victory.
+There is also consumable objects that can be used and will heal a certain amount of life.
+This items are lost once consumed.

 ## How to play
 Through keyboard input type the actions the main character has to perform in order to navigate and complete the quests.